 Easy baked acorn squash recipe, perfect for the fall.
 Squash is cut in half, insides scooped out, then baked with a little butter, brown sugar, and maple syrup.

 - 1 Acorn squash

 - Dash of Salt

-3 Coat the inside of each half with 1/2 a Tbsp of butter.
-Add a dash of salt if you are using unsalted butter.
-Add a Tbsp of brown sugar to the cavity of each half.
-Dribble on a teaspoon of maple syrup to each half.
+3 Rub a half teaspoon of butter into the insides of each half.
+Sprinkle with a little salt if you are using unsalted butter.
+Crumble a tablespoon of brown sugar into the center of each half and drizzle with a teaspoon of maple syrup.

-4 Bake in the oven for 1 hour to 1 hour 15 minutes, until the squash is very soft and the tops are browned.
-Do not undercook.
-When finished, remove from oven and let cool a little before serving.
+When done, remove them from the oven and let them cool for a bit before serving.
 Spoon any buttery sugar sauce that has not already been absorbed by the squash over the exposed areas.